streamr-dev/network/docs/docs/help/operator-faq.md

 Your earned tokens accumulate on the Operator and your share is calculated at the time of undelegation (withdrawal from the Operator).
 If there's uncollected earnings that are significant, you may want to manually trigger collection so they're made apart of your share (which maps to earnings) before undelegating.

 ## Slashing & kicking
-#### What are the penalties for Testnet 1?
-Testnet 1 will have reduced slashing penalties of 0.01% instead of the usual 10%.

 #### How and when does slashing occurs?
 When exactly will operators be slashed?
 There are two kinds of slashing events that Operators need to pay attention to.
 These are "Normal slashing" and "False flag" slashing.
 The short answer is that normal slashing occurs when nodes are caught being offline or unreachable when they should be online and doing work.
 It's a similar story for false flag voting, though the penalties are smaller.